One-to-one writing tutoring is now available online.

 We offer 30-minute and 50-minute online writing tutorials.

-In a 50-minute writing tutorial you sit down with a writing instructor, review the assignment guidelines and whatever you have written so far, whether it is a full draft or a few rough notes.
+In a writing tutorial, you sit down with a writing instructor, review your assignment guidelines and whatever you have written so far, whether it is a full draft or a few rough notes.

-The aim of a 50-minute CTL Writing Support tutorial is to help you with whatever aspects of your academic writing need work: planning and outlining, structuring (an entire paper or any of its elements), grammar and sentence structure, argumentation, referencing, and so on.
+The goal is to help you with whatever aspects of your academic writing need work: planning and outlining, structuring (an entire paper or any of its elements), grammar and sentence structure, argumentation, referencing, and so on.
 In a tutorial, we give you feedback on the assignment you bring in, and we teach you writing and editing techniques that you can apply in your future writing.

 WC Online is a web-based interface so you don't have to download anything on your computer.
 What you do need to do, however, is make sure you have high-speed wireless access and are in a quiet space where you can concentrate.